mLoaDs/XexTool/README.md

 # XexTool
+This is the last version of Xorloser's XexTool, released in 2013.
+Since I only see version 6.3 online, and I have that version, I'm uploading it here.

 This is a tool to extract information on an xex file.
 It will print out xex information to the console, alter xex attributes, extract executable code and other basefiles and create idc scripts files to help with disassembling the extracted executable code.

 :: Install